ankur219/ECG-Arrhythmia-classification/README.md

 2. Clone this [repository](https://github.com/mtobeiyf/keras-flask-deploy-webapp).
 3. Download the weights.
 4. Replace app.py in the other repository you have downloaded with the [app.py](https://github.com/ankur219/ECG-Arrhythmia-classification/blob/master/app.py) from my repository.
-5. Replace index.html as well that is present in the other repository with the index.html that is provided in my repo. index.html in present in the "templates" folder of the repository.
+5. Replace index.html as well that is present in the other repository with the [index.html](https://github.com/ankur219/ECG-Arrhythmia-classification/blob/master/index.html) that is provided in my repo.
 If you face any other problem related to deploying you can check this [repository](https://github.com/mtobeiyf/keras-flask-deploy-webapp).

 The model works only if your data is similar to sample.csv